EZ-Robotics/EZ-Template/ez-template-docs/tutorials/turn_movements.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-These are point turns, the robot will turn by having one side go forward and one side go backward.
+These are point turns, the robot will turn by having one side go forward and one side go backward using PID.

 ## Absolute Turns